 “Did you like it?”

-I get very emotional when I’m watching a performance, and I’ll do the “OK” sign or a big thumbs up or all these kinds of things while I’m watching it so the director can immediately see what I’m digging on.
+I get very emotional when I’m watching a performance, and I’ll give a big thumbs up or all these kinds of things while I’m watching it so the director can immediately see what I’m digging.

-In the Illumination Workshop HD download, I go very in depth about how I work with directors, from the creation process all the way to the execution.
+In the Illumination Workshop HD download, I go in-depth on how I work with directors, from the creation process all the way to the execution.
 I call it discovery.
 So the full discovery process: meeting with the director, talking with them, breaking down the script with the director, and through the creation.